dgcfung/authentication/README.md

 A Salt Round is a random character or characters that is added to the hashing process to increase the complexity of the hash and make it virtually impossible to crack.
 ### [JSON Web Token or JWT (pronounced JOT)](https://jwt.io/introduction)
 JWT is what we use to verify that the user is who they say they are.

+JWT is URL safe encoded data that can be used to verify authenticity.
+It's a key - we define what we can "open" with that key.
 ### JWT Token Key or Secret
 The JWT Secret is what we use to sign the JWT Token and make it unique.
 The idea is that we generate a unique JWT Token with the JWT Secret, we then send that token to a client as a way to give that client some identity (that identity may come with some privileges).
 The client includes the JWT Token with every request as "proof" as to who they are.
 The server checks if that JWT Token is a valid token by checking it against the JWT Secret.
 ### Payload
 The Payload is whatever data we choose to send within the JWT Token.
 Keep in mind this data can be seen by anyone who obtains the JWT Token so refrain from adding sensitive information e.g. passwords.
+> The Payload is typically where we set the "cliams" for the user, or in other words, who the user is and what they're allowed to do
 ### JWT Signing
 JWT Signing is when we construct the JWT Token.
-It is when we take the JWT Header and Payload, along with the algorithm and generate a JWT Token.
+It is when we take the JWT Header and Payload and generate the Signature.
+> Typically, we sign the Header, Payload, and JWT Secret using an HMAC SH-256 algorithm

+### JWT Verify
+When we verify the authenticity of the JWT Token we typically check for three things:
+- It was created by you (by verifying the signature, using the secret signing key)
+- It hasn't been modified (e.g. some claims were maliciously added)
+- It hasn't expired
+- It is active

 ## Sign Up